bitfireAT/webdav-push/content.md

 A WebDAV server which supports VAPID stores a key pair.
 The server exposes an additional transport property:

-* `server-public-key` – VAPID public key in uncompressed point form
+* `server-public-key` – VAPID public key in uncompressed form and base64url encoded; attribute `type="p256dh"` MUST be added to allow different key types in the future

 Example service detection of a WebDAV server that supports VAPID: